 Transferring Chase Ultimate Rewards Points to British Airways on the Chase Mobile App

-Performing the above functions, such as combining points and transferring to travel partners, using the Chase Mobile app can initially be a bit confusing.
+Using the Chase Mobile app to perform the above functions, such as combining points and transferring to travel partners, can initially be confusing.

-Here are the steps on how to navigate the Chase Mobile App, so you can quickly transfer your Chase Ultimate Rewards Points to the British Airways Executive Club program wherever you are.
+Here are the steps to navigate the Chase Mobile App, so you can quickly transfer your Chase Ultimate Rewards Points to the British Airways Executive Club program wherever you are.

 STEP 1: